woman on laptop with coffee cup

 Title Insurance

 Title insurance protects you and your lender against third-party claims to your home’s title.
-Unlike other types of insurance, you only pay title insurance once – during closing – and you’re protected for as long as you own the home.
+Unlike other types of insurance, you only pay title insurance once – during closing – and you’re protected as long as you own the home.

 Origination Fee